-Joanie Thomas is the "Joanie" behind Joanie's Pizzeria.
-Since 1995, Thomas has been churning out pizzas topped with the freshest ingredients she can find.
-Thomas regularly ventures up the street to the Soulard Farmer's Market to get fresh produce and toppings for her pizzas.
+Joanie Spurgeon is the "Joanie" behind Joanie's Pizzeria.
+Since 1995, Spurgeon has been churning out pizzas topped with the freshest ingredients she can find.
+Surgeon regularly ventures up the street to the Soulard Farmer's Market to get fresh produce and toppings for her pizzas.
 Joanie's signature Pizza Margherita is topped with fresh tomatoes, basil and mozzarella that I was told she gets from the Soulard Farmer's Market.

 The other plus for Joanie's pizzas is that they use mozzarella cheese and not the St. Louis-style provel cheese on their pizza.
 Some pizza places in St. Louis give you a choice of provel or mozzarella, some only have provel.
 I couldn't find any reference anywhere that Joanie's offers a provel cheese pizza.
 While I don't mind provel cheese on a pizza, I'd rather have mozzarella.